Chapter 29: AI Governance and CI/CD Integration

 Spec Validation

-- Integration tests validate against acceptance criteria
+- integration tests mapped to acceptance criteria

 The Spec-Validated CI/CD Pipeline

 The spec-validated pipeline extends traditional CI/CD with specification-centric gates.
-Every stage validates against the spec or its derived artifacts.

 Pipeline Overview